 Widely-spoken and published on various topics in securities and antitrust law, Ms. Hart also co-edited the “New York Antitrust and Consumer Protection Law” handbook.
 She is a Member of the New York State Bar Antitrust Executive Committee as to which she served as the 2014 Section Chair.
 Ms. Hart has also successfully represented institutional investor clients as amici curiae on various matters, including on New York’s Martin Act.

-Ms. Hart has been selected for inclusion to the list of New York Super Lawyers for nine years.
+Ms. Hart was selected to the Lawdragon 500 Leading Plaintiff Consumers Lawyers Guide for 2022.
+She has also been selected for inclusion to the list of New York Super Lawyers for nine years.
 She received her undergraduate degree from Vanderbilt University, her M.A. from University of North Carolina at Chapel Hill, and her J.D. from Fordham University School of Law where she was on the Dean’s List and a member of the Fordham Law Review.

 United States Supreme Court